 Then, the provisions on ensuring access to data raise doubts from a data protection perspective.
-The legitimacy of the provision may be questioned also taking into account the fact that anonymised data will not add value to business users.
+The legitimacy of the provision may be questioned also taking into account the fact that anonymised data will not add value to business ousers.
 The cumulative effect of all the changes may be that entrepreneurs in the EU will in fact use worse and more difficult-to-use services.
 It is worth keeping in mind that imposing further restrictions on entrepreneurs and the consequent deterioration in the quality of services provided will slow down the pace of development of the digital sector in the European Union, which is of key importance for the economic recovery after the crisis caused by the pandemic.

-A related problem is the lack of specificity in a number of obligations and prohibitions included in the DMA.
+A related problem is the imprecise language in a number of obligations and prohibitions included in the DMA.
 Although we already know the proposed regulation, we are currently only able to imagine the potential consequences of their application.
-As a result, a special role should be assigned to the dialogue of the business world with the regulator in order to clarify specific provisions of the DMA, so that the objectives of the regulation can be achieved to the fullest degree, without the negative impacts listed above.
+As a result, a special role should be assigned to the regulatory dialogue, so that the objectives of the regulation can be achieved to the fullest degree, without the negative impacts listed above.

-The imposing further restrictions on entrepreneurs and the consequent deterioration in the quality of services provided will slow down the pace of development of the digital sector in the European Union, which is of key importance for the economic recovery after the crisis caused by the pandemic.
+The imposing further restrictions on entrepreneurs and the consequent deterioration in the quality of services provided will slow down the pace of development of the digital sector in the European Union.